-On the heels of a milestone anniversary, as the nation’s focus on meeting the needs of veterans intensifies, the IVMF is expanding its programs, research and data sharing as well as its capacity through a new resource complex.
+On the heels of a milestone anniversary, as the nation’s focus on meeting the needs of veterans intensifies, the IVMF is expanding its programs, research and data sharing as well as its capacity through a new resource center.

 SYRACUSE, N.Y., Nov.
 30, 2016 – The Institute for Veterans and Military Families (IVMF) has experienced exponential growth since its inception on the campus of Syracuse University in 2011.
 The organization, with support from founding partner JPMorgan Chase & Co. and a host of other corporate, philanthropic, government and individual supporters, has flourished from six employees to more than 70 and most notably, from 65 veterans served in its first year to over 60,000 transitioning service members, veterans, and military families over the past five years.

 The announcement comes on the heels of Syracuse being named the #1 private school in the nation, and #3 overall, for service members, military veterans and their families.